mongodb/docs/source/includes/list-table-cluster-options.rst

        choose can affect network latency for clients accessing your databases.

+       .. include:: /includes/fact-group-region-association.rst

-       Pricing for cluster configuration settings vary by region.
-You can make configuration choices and then try different region selections to compare costs before creating the cluster.
+       Pricing for cluster configuration settings :ref:`vary by region
+       <region-costs>`.

    * - :guilabel:`Instance Size`

-     - The memory, storage, and IOPS specification for each server for your MongoDB cluster.
+     - The memory, storage, and IOPS specification for each data-bearing server [#data-bearing]_ for your |service| cluster.
        Each instance size comes with a default set of resources, but you can customize the servers to meet your use case.
-You can modify the following, which changes the cost:
+You can modify the following; modifying the capacity and storage speed :ref:`affects the cost <instance-size-costs>`.

        - :guilabel:`Custom Storage Capacity`: The size of the server root volume.